 NEW!
-Check out the Convention Program At A Glance
+Check out the 2019 Convention Program

 This year’s theme is: Sickle Cell Community Embracing Change Together.
 SCDAA’s Annual National Convention is a four-day conference designed to address the multi-factorial aspects of sickle cell disease (SCD) and sickle cell trait (SCT).
 In an effort to advocate for improved quality of life for individuals and families affected with SCD and its associated morbidity and mortality, the conference fosters the exchange of the latest scientific and clinical information related to the disease.
 This is done through the offering of innovative symposia, training seminars, interactive panel discussions, and special events.
 This year’s convention offers an array of exciting activities designed to educate and motivate the entire community to get involved in the fight against sickle cell disease.
 With over 600 researchers, physicians, nurses, social workers, individuals living with SCD and SCT in attendance, last year’s convention was a major success and our largest to date.

 Target Audience: Individuals living with sickle cell disease and sickle cell trait and their family members, physicians, researchers, nurses, social workers, psychologists and community health workers will benefit from these educational offerings.

 - Interact with medical experts as well as others living with sickle cell disease.

 - Demonstrate in an effective manner procedures for addressing sickle cell pain in various settings.

 - Apply evidence-based guidelines and best practices in their daily self-care to improve overall health and quality of life.